AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 twenty-five years, the church had become so corrupted by heathenism that it condemned him for heresy.
 He was anathematized for Nestorianism, but his Universalism was not stigmatized.
-His great renown and popularity must have caused his exalted views of God\'s character and man\'s destiny to prevail more extensively among the masses than appears in the surviving literature of his times.
+His great renown and popularity must have caused his exalted views of God's character and man's destiny to prevail more extensively among the masses than appears in the surviving literature of his times.